 About Raritan Headwaters Association

-For us the 470-square mile headwaters region is home.
+For us the 470-square mile Raritan River headwaters region is home.
 We treasure its natural resources and know that the high quality of life we enjoy is largely a result of the large tracts of undeveloped land, the clear-running streams and the access we have to preserved open spaces.
-We understand the direct link between our well-being and the health of the watershed’s natural system.
+We understand the direct link between our well-being and the health of the watershed’s natural systems.
 We are committed to sustaining the environmental integrity of our home.

-RHA is made of up of people who feel a calling to ensure that the things that make this region such a special place today will be here to make it special for our children and grandchildren.
+RHA is made up of people who feel a calling to ensure that the things that make this region such a special place today will be here to make it special for our children and grandchildren.

 RHA operates under the guidance of a Board of Trustees.
 There are currently ten professional staff members (7 full-time, 3 part-time) joined by an Americorps Watershed Ambassador, Naturalist Educators and Summer Interns, and an enthusiastic corps of Volunteers.